dplantera/dplantera.github.io-tech-blog/posts/nodejs-a-reasonable-file-naming.md

 ## Introduction

 As a programmer we often rely on naming conventions because as long as it works for everyone we are safe to proceed.
-That is totally fine for me if the convention works in a sense it won't make me any troubles now or any time in the future during development, refactoring or debugging[^1].
+That is totally fine if the convention works in a sense it won't make any troubles now or any time in the future during development, refactoring or debugging.
+Hence, a convention must not have a negative impact from a practical or technical perspective like readability (practical) or in Vanilla JS e.g. the placement of braces ( technical) [^1].

-Working with NodeJs or typescript I can not say there is any single commonly accepted and reasonable way for naming stuff.
-There are a lot and most of the conventions I came across have different schemas for naming files and folders.
+I've worked about four years with NodeJs projects and wondered often if there is a technical reason in how we name files and folders.
+Until now, I can not say there actually is any single commonly accepted way for naming stuff in NodeJs projects.
+There are a lot and most of them relate to practical reasons like "filename will express...something"  e.g. "whether there is a class or a function in a file exported".
+Yet, I haven't found any technical reason why we should apply a particular naming convention on files or folders.[^2]
-Since this is a blog I do not go into the hassle for listening and referencing my sources.
-But I will provide you a reasonable convention for naming files and folders in NodeJs.
-If you, dear reader, disagree with any of the presented conventions you most certainly disagree with my reasoning.
-That is totally fine, and I love having a discussion based on hard reasons why we should do it differently.

-## Motivation

-I've spent quite a while the past four years looking for a reasonable way to name files and folders within node projects I've encountered.
-Coming from e.g. Java 8 you most certainly have learned how to name files and packages because the compiler would yell to you if you would not comply.
+Coming from e.g. Java 8 you most certainly have learned that you need to name a file like you've named your class inside the file because the compiler would yell to you otherwise.

-In NodeJs there is no compiler that would tell you to write your file names like you named your classes.
-Maybe there are linter for that, but you need to know the rule to enable it only for someone else to turn it off because he or she has a different taste.
+In NodeJs there is no compiler that enforces naming conventions.
+Maybe there are linter for that, but you need to know the rule and enable it only for someone else to turn it off because he or she has a different taste.

-My point is, I do not want to discuss taste or style, I want to discuss how to avoid issues, enhancing DX or productivity for everyone by a naming convention.
+My point is, I do not want to discuss taste or style, I want to discuss how to avoid issues, enhancing DX or productivity for everyone by providing a naming convention through technical reasoning.[^3]

 ## Name Modules not Files or Folders

-The title of this section already tells you we should name modules not files or folders.
+The title of this section already tells us we should name modules not files or folders.
+I'm convinced that if we start naming modules instead of files or folders then we will take a step towards a natural naming convention and style.

 In the following I will elaborate what I mean by naming modules and why this should be considered as a good reason.
-Yet, I let the naming schema which you should apply open to your taste.
+Yet, I let the naming schema which you should apply open to your taste, for now.

 ### Reason 1: Modules are Files and Folders

 In NodeJs every file which exports something is considered a module.
 Every folder which may contain an index.js ( index.ts) is also considered a module.
 This means a module may be a file or a folder.

 Since a file and a folder can be the same thing why should we apply different naming conventions?

-If this argument is not enough for you, allow me to provide more compelling reason for me.

 ### Reason 2: We do not think in Files or Folders

 I keep this reason short because there are so many streams and terminologies for designing and architecture a service that I don't want to touch with this simple topic of naming conventions.
 This is something we easily can test for our self.

 If we model or explain how our software system is build, do we would use the terms files or folders?
 Are we importing from files in NodeJs?

 ### Reason 3: Lower Barries for Refactoring

 When treating a file and a folder as a module, and they have the same naming pattern, then we can make a folder from a file without changing any references to that file.
-Hence, we are able to refactor a file (module) into a folder (module) to maybe split up concerns and see better what is going on.
-We also could make it a file again if we like to reduce complexity and e.g. refactor stuff out into another module.
+Hence, we are able to refactor a file (module) into a folder (module) without inducing any other change in the project.

-If you are interested in why I think this is important then please feel invited to keep reading.
-But be aware, I do not have any short answer at the moment.

-#### No additional changes when refactoring is more than a nice to have

-At the first glance having the same name pattern for files and folders could be considered a nice to have, because if we ___need___ to refactor from a file to a folder we don't care about re-referencing to a folder.

-There are not many reasons why someone would ask you to check out a project and start working on it.
-I can certainly say that the number of times someone wants you to refactor something for the sake of readability or decreasing complexity is quite low up to non-existent.

-#### Refactorings must be kept small and cheap, so we can do it while developing features

-Maybe I am biased but in an enterprise environment most people care about features (companies like to see value only in features).
-The only reason most of the stakeholder would accept a "only-refactoring-task" is if a feature needs it or feature development takes longer because the evolution of business-needs/requirements exceeded the evolution of the code base.
-The latter includes wasting too much time on maintenance/bugfixes etc.

-Hence, we need to lower the barrier for refactorings during feature development.

-#### Be nice; A lot of changes in a PR increases the fear of missing something important

-If the code base allows us to make changes without changing too much anything else with it, then we are able to refactor[^2] side by side with a feature.
-Changes are problematic because with each change the level of fear something will break increases, exponentially for me.
-I certainly would ___not___ risk ___unnecessarily___ that a PR[^3] becomes too big because of a lot of renaming noise.
-It would be too easy to miss something important if there are more feature unrelated changes in a single PR.

-I try to be a nice guy and do not want any of my coworkers to feel fear when I ask for a PR review.
-Thus, when renaming a function or a variable to make it a little more expressive I find myself weighing the amount of changes in my commit related to this renaming with the expected gain in readability.

-#### Accept change due to different taste if it is insignificant to you

-Most of the time the amount in changes due to renaming are small because there are maybe two or three occurrences.
-This is a number I for myself would not raise any discussion in a PR unless it is wrong.
-Thus, I try avoiding potentially wasting time on style discussions.

-I accept easily that sometimes some wording bothers a dev when working with the code.
-But if the entire code base changes this should be something we should have a discussion upfront.

-#### Avoiding change leads to missing opportunities to make it better

-As stated before, having a lot of changes is something I would weigh against the gain.
-The problem is, the gain may only reveal itself, if we go through with the refactoring.
-We are consciously or unconsciously aware of this conflict as a refactoring barrier.
-The energy to go into uncertain refactoring may wary by personality, outside temperature, the taste of the coffee in the morning or any other factor which prevents us from refactoring.

-Most of the time, the result is that we let it be until the day comes we have time to pick the "only-refactoring-task".
+[The absence of additional changes lowers the barrier for refactoring and enables us in return to increase the quality of a module and with it of the system.](#Technical and practical impact of different naming conventions for files and folders)

+## Impact of different naming conventions for files and folders

+Reason 3 stated that naming files and folders the same way, will lower barriers for refactoring by reducing the amount of induced additional change.
+Let us define additional change as any change which would be a side effect of the actively applied change like updating file references.
+However, it does not state why additional change can become such an issue that we would avoid a refactoring.

+We have certainly come across a file which is large enough where we can't see anymore what actually happens, but not large enough, anyone would have an issue if we extend it with another function.
+Be honest, we both would just put the function in the file.
+And it makes sense in a first iteration to do so, the question is what happens next?
+Would we refactor it?
+What would hold us from it?

+There are *barriers for refactoring* and one of it is *additional change*.
+If we change a filename then in some cases we change the whole project because of updated file references some refactoring tool applied for us.
+Most certainly we would work on a feature or bug when we think of refactoring.
+If we induce changes across the project which are totally unrelated to the thing we are actually doing, we consciously or unconsciously tend not to go through with the refactoring.
+Of course this would not matter if a refactoring would become necessary to implement or fix something but maybe raise some reflections why this become necessary.

+Yet, refactoring is one of the most important tasks in programming and general speaking in writing.
+There is no masterpiece text when an author writes it down the first time.
+A masterpiece text is developed mostly by multiple people.
+Thus, refactoring enables us to achieve masterpieces or at least better and reliable software.

+But refactoring is a skill which is, thanks to our tools, cheap and easy to apply but really hard to master.
+What is hard to learn is to know when it will be necessary, when it will bring as value or the hardest thing ever: when to stop.
+We can not force achieving mastery in refactoring, but we can and should eliminate every barrier which will prevent us from refactoring.
+Anything preventing us from refactoring would prevent us from writing better software.

+Modularize and split up concerns in a folder to see better what is going on in a file is a refactoring worth to proceed.
+This enables us e.g. to refactor out concerns in another module and reduce complexity which again enables us to see better what's going, refactor out and so on and so forth.

+If the file and the folder can have the same name since they are modules then we actually can go from file to folder back and forth in multiple commits while only changing the module and never the project.

 ## Conclusion

 In ths blog post I tell you in many words that we should use the same naming convention for files and folders.
+We do not think in files and folders, so we should not name them us such, we should name modules.
+In NodeJs we work with modules and modules have the semantic feature that they could be exchanged.
+We should transport this feature when writing our projects.
+We should be able to exchange a file module with a folder module without changing anything else in the project.

-It is important to me because I do not want anyone to spend time arguing if we should write a folder in `kebab-case` a file in `camelCase` if it includes a single function or in `PascalCase` if we export a class.
-We should consider what convention will not stop us in generating value - Let us just name modules not files nor folders!
+Let us not waste time whether we should write a folder in `kebab-case` and a file in `camelCase` or `PascalCase`.
+Let us not prevent us from refactoring and from writing better software.
+Let us just name modules not files nor folders!

 ---

 [^1]: You may want to look up why e.g. the placement of the braces is also not only a matter of taste or style [Dangerous implications of Allman style in JavaScript](https://splunktool.com/dangerous-implications-of-allman-style-in-javascript)

-[^2]: Refactoring includes for me renaming stuff, splitting up stuff, reimplementing stuff, deleting stuff.... actually touching anything that was there before except those changes directly related to the new feature.

-[^3]: PR means Pull-Request (I apologize if the context was not clear enough)
+[^2]: Since this is a blog I do not go into the hassle for listening and referencing my sources.
+But I will provide you with reasonable statements we can discuss in a productive way and maybe exchange sources if we see fit.
+And yes, I was lazy when writing this blog because I did not want start spending more time with searching the sources I have in mind than actually writing.

+[^3]: If you, dear reader, disagree with the presented convention you most certainly disagree with my reasoning.
+That is totally fine, and I love having a discussion based on hard reasons why we should do it differently.